 Cookies that are needed to provide the content, product or service you have asked for

 Some cookies are essential to help your devices download or stream the information, or so you can move around websites and use their features.
 Without these cookies, content, products or services you've asked for can't be provided.

 Here are some examples of essential cookies.

-- When you add something to the betslip, cookies make sure it's still there when you place your bet.
+- When you add something to the online shopping basket, cookies make sure it's still there when you get to the checkout.

 - Some are session cookies which make it possible to navigate through the website smoothly.
-However, these are automatically deleted after you close your web browser.

 Improving your browsing experience

-- Restricting the number of times you're shown a particular piece of content
+- Restricting the number of times you're shown a particular advertisement.
+This is sometimes called 'frequency capping'.

 - Giving you access to content provided by social-media sites like Facebook or Twitter.